preejackie/GSoC-2019-LLVM/index.md

 ```
 Instrumentation code emit declarations, definitions of global and add two new basic block’s namely `__orc_speculate.decision.block` and `__orc_speculate.block` which mutate the CFG structure of @main function.

-In a Nutshell, for each function which calls other functions, the IRSpeculationLayer::emit method create a guard.value which is global i8 with internal linkage and initialize with 0.
+In a nutshell, for each function which calls other functions, the IRSpeculationLayer::emit method create a guard.value which is global i8 with internal linkage and initialize with 0.
 Upon the execution of `@main`, we check whether we executed the function before or not, if the function is not executed yet, the control jumps to `__orc.speculate.block` and call `__orc_speculate_for`, passing the function’s own compiled address, this jumps back into the Orc and launch speculative compiles of very likely functions of function `@main`.

 The compare instruction in `__orc_speculate.decision.block` : `br i1 %compare.to.speculate, label %__orc_speculate.block, label %program.entry` guard us from re-entering into JIT on the second invocation of function.

 ### What is the Speed Up?
-In the end, many people willing to see did we got any speedup or improvements in general?
+In the end, many people wanted to know: did we get any speedup or improvements in general?
 Especially in compilers, people love this word - performance.
 If you are one of them, then this is the section for you.
 We have seen consistent speedup in all applications with our proof-of-concept “Speculation” model.

 Here we compare Laziness + Speculation configuration with Orc Lazy Compilation configuration.